 - Artists may submit up to 3 works.
 Publishers and presses may submit up to 3 artists, with 3 works per artist.

-- Images should be in jpeg format, 72 dpi with longest dimension a maximum of 1,000 pixels.
+- Images should be in jpeg format, 72 dpi with longest dimension a maximum of 2,000 pixels OR less than 1MB.

-- Animations may be submitted as MP4, MOV, or FLV files.
+- Animations or other videos may be submitted as MP4, MOV, or FLV files.
 Please compress video files to be a manageable size.

 - Each file should be named as follows: artist's last name_first name_entry number.
 (For example: smith_john_01.jpg, smith_john_02.jpg, etc.)